msea1/MiscCode/Travel/test.md

 ![2b9cabb0f836b94993374549f617b8f6][1]

-Should not have done this.
-Overfed, predictably, on the flight.
-But I was bored.
+Airport food is so often a huge upsale.
+I took a little pride in finding this makeshift solution that was both not super marked up, nor unhealthy.

+That said, I didn't really have a need for this.
+I wasn't hungry.
+And was going to be boarding a 9-hour flight to Istanbul in which they'd feed us twice.
+But it was a 4:20 layover (nice) here in Logan and, ultimately, I was just bored.

 _Boston Logan International Airport Boston United States 42.368, -71.018_

 ---